dabeaz/curio/docs/reference.rst

    :func:`timeout_after` may be composed with other :func:`timeout_after` operations (i.e., nested timeouts).
-If an outer timeout expires first, then :py:exc:`curio.TimeoutCancelledError` is raised instead of :py:exc:`curio.TaskTimeout`.
+If an outer timeout expires first, then :py:exc:`curio.TimeoutCancellationError` is raised instead of :py:exc:`curio.TaskTimeout`.
 If an inner timeout expires and fails to properly catch :py:exc:`curio.TaskTimeout`, a :py:exc:`curio.UncaughtTimeoutError` is raised in the outer